Most fearless animal on Earth!

-Honey Badger DietRatels are omnivores with gigantic appetites, and when they kill, they eat the entire animal, including fur and feathers.
-Honey badgers derive a chunk of their nutrients from digging up larva and other insects, but they also feast on snakes, frogs, lizards, turtles, rodents, bird eggs, berries, bulbs, and roots.
+Honey badgers derive a chunk of their nutrients from digging up larvae and other insects, but they also feast on snakes, frogs, lizards, turtles, rodents, bird eggs, berries, bulbs, and roots.
 Honey badgers who call the Kalahari home also eat sheep and goats, and in India, ratels sometimes dig up human remains for meals.
-They also eat a lot of poultry, and it’s nearly impossible for game farmers to guard against honey badgers because they dig tunnels to gain access to chicken coups.
-Plus, honey badgers can dismantle wood enclosures with little effort.
-Evidenced by their name, honey badgers also love honey and regularly raid beehives to snatch their favorite snack.

-Honey Badger PopulationAccording to the International Union for the Conservation of Nature, honey badgers are a least concern species and not in danger of imminent extinction.
-But that doesn’t mean honey badgers are without threats.
 Human population growth causes more wildlife encroachment.
-In days of old, people and honey badgers rarely came into contact.
+In the days of old, people and honey badgers rarely came into contact.
 But these days, honey badgers often find themselves face-to-face with armed farmers committed to protecting their livestock.
 As a result, honey badger population numbers are declining.
-Currently, there isn’t a worldwide estimate for the honey badger population, but they’re disappearing from places where they were once plentiful.

 Honey Badger FAQs

 What is a honey badger?